Thymis-io/thymis/docs/src/lib/docs/reference/ui/update.md

 - Network connectivity problems
 - SHA256 mismatches during Git fetches

 ## When to use Update

 Use **Update** to:

 - Keep your project dependencies current with upstream changes
-- Security updates from nixpkgs and other critical inputs
+- Pull in security updates from nixpkgs and other critical inputs
 - Access new features or bug fixes from modules in external repositories
 - Resolve issues that might be fixed in newer versions of dependencies

 ## After Update

 Once the update completes successfully:

-1. Review the changes in the commit dialogue that appears
+1. Review the changes in the Commit dialogue
 2. Click **Commit** to save the new `flake.lock` and any rebuild changes
-3. Optionally, test your updated configuration with **Build**
+3. Optionally, test updated configurations with **Build**
-4. Deploy to devices if everything works as expected
+4. [Deploy Updates](../../device-lifecycle/update.md) if you also want to apply changes to devices

-**Tip:** Regularly updating your inputs helps keep your project secure and current with the latest improvements in the ecosystem.
+> **Reminder:** Running the toolbar **Update** only changes what is *available* to your configurations.
+Devices will not change until you commit & deploy.

 ## Best Practices